Greg-R/T41EEE/README.md

 with the revised software quickly.

-Please note that the configuration structure is different than the predecessor V049.2 It is recommended to perform a full FLASH erase before loading a new version of T41EEE.
+Please note that the configuration structure is different than the predecessor V049.2 It is recommended to perform a full FLASH erase before loading a new version of T41EEE unless otherwise noted.

-You will need to install the ArduinoJson library by Benoit Blanchon.
-Using the IDE:
-Tools -> Manage Libraries ...
-Search for Arduinojson.
-Note this is a single word, as there is another library with the name Arduino_JSON, which is not the correct library.
-Install the library, and if you have the other dependencies for the V049.2 version, compilation will be successful.

 ## How to Compile T41EEE